guykuo/Prusa-Firmware/README.md

 Extruder microstep rate has been reduced to avoid overrunning EINSY.
 E-steps are now 1/2 of what was needed for prior BNB firmware
 Set e-steps to new values via terminal window.
 -
-PLEASE DO A FACTORY RESET WITH DATA ERASURE after installing this firmware.
+YOU MUST DO A FACTORY RESET WITH DATA ERASURE after installing this firmware.
 Failure to clear out old EEPROM setttings can produce odd printer behavior.
+Unless you perform a factory reset with data erase, important microstepping values may not take effect.
 -

 ### Compiling my firmware for 0.9 degree motor support